-The 3800 (L36) engine uses an engine accessory belt.
-This diagram shows the features connected by the belt routing.
+The L36 engine uses an engine accessory belt.
+This diagram shows the features connected and the routing.
 See "Maintenance Schedule" in the Index for when to check the belt.

+- A. Power Steering

 - B. Generator

 - C. Air Conditioning

+- D. Crank

 - E. Coolant Pump

 - F. Tensioner